kubecost/docs/cost-allocation.md

 | Controller kind | Limit results to workloads based on controller type |
 | Pod |  Limit results to workloads where the pod name is filtered for. |

-Comma-separated lists are supported to filter by multiple categories, e.g. namespace filter equals `kube-system,kubecost`
+Comma-separated lists are supported to filter by multiple categories, e.g. namespace filter equals `kube-system,kubecost`.
+Wild card filters are also supported, indicated by a * following the filter, e.g. `namespace=kube*` to return any namespace beginning with `kube`.

 ### Shared resources